Halteres: Dynamics

 Each side of the body must be synchronized and the two sides are also coupled.
 That is, the left and right wings and thus the left and right halteres always beat at the same frequency.
 However, the amplitude of the wingbeat does not always have to be the same on the left and right side.
 This is what allows the flies to turn and is accomplished using a gearbox, much like what you would find in an automobile.
 This gearbox can change the maximum amplitude of the wing movement and determine its speed of motion.
 The wings of flies even have a clutch structure at their base.
 The clutch moves between grooves in the gearbox, to engage and disengage the wing muscles and also modulate the wingbeat amplitude.
 When the amplitude of the left wing is less than the right, the fly will make a left turn.
 Even though haltere movement is controlled by separate muscles than the wings, because the wings are mechanically coupled with the halteres, changes in wingbeat frequency extend to the haltere-beat frequency as well, but haltere beat amplitude does not change.

 Although halteres are coupled with the wings and with each other during flight, some flies oscillate their halteres while walking (without oscillating their wings).
 Because the haltere muscles are tiny in comparison to the flight muscles, flight muscle activity completely overshadows that of the haltere muscles during flight.
 It is unknown how haltere muscle activity during flight differs from walking.
 The left and right halteres show much more variable phase relationships while walking compared with flying, which may indicate decoupling of the left and right haltere muscles.

 Differences between species

 Although halteres are always synchronized with the movements of the wings, the phase at which they oscillate differs between species.
 Brachyceran flies (short-antennaed) oscillate their halteres almost exactly opposite their wings (180 degrees).
-More ancient suborders such as the Nematecerans (long-antennaed flies), which for example include crane flies and mosquitoes, exhibit a variety of wing-haltere phasing.
+More ancient suborders such as the Nematocerans (long-antennaed flies), which for example include crane flies and mosquitoes, exhibit a variety of wing-haltere phasing.
 These observed differences in wing-haltere coordination suggest that differences in sensory neuron output also exist between species.
 This means that the decoding mechanisms used by the central nervous system to interpret such movements and produce adequate motor output probably also vary depending on phylogeny.